-THUNDER BAY – The Thunder Bay under-18 Kings were crowned Hockey Northwestern Ontario Branch U18 winners over the weekend after sweeping a best-of-three series against the Kenora Thistles at Fort William First Nation Arena.
+THUNDER BAY – The Thunder Bay under-18 Kings were crowned Hockey Northwestern Ontario Branch U18 AAA winners over the weekend after sweeping a best-of-three series against the Kenora Thistles at Fort William First Nation Arena.

 Skating to a 4-2 victory Friday in the opener, the Kings jumped out to an early 2-0 cushion on goals from Nate Girvin and Jackson Walker.